 In re: Disallowance of 2005 MassHealth acute hospital supplemental payments to UMass Memorial Health Care, Inc..
 In February, 2011, CMS sent EOHHS a Notice of Disallowance of \$25,543,963 in FFP for payments to UMass Memorial Health Care, Inc. ("UMMHC") hospitals attributable to dates of service in fiscal 2000 through 2003, based on CMS' interpretation of the 2-year FFP claiming deadline.
 This disallowance stems from a 2006 deferral.
 EOHHS filed a Request for Reconsideration with the U.S. Department of Health and Human Services ("HHS") on March 31, 2011.
 On April 17, 2012, the Commonwealth received notice that HHS affirmed \$17.4 million of the UMMHC disallowance and reversed the remainder, allowing \$8.1 million in FFP.
 A question remains as to whether CMS intended to allow \$8.1 million or half that amount, since \$8.1 million represents both the federal and non-federal share of the payment at issue.
-EOHHS appealed the disallowance of \$17.4 million to the Departmental Appeals Board on June 12, 2012.
+EOHHS appealed the disallowance of \$17.4 million to the Departmental Appeals Board on June 12, 2012, and following discovery, filed its appeal brief on April 12, 2013.